KNFullStack/Milestone-Project-2/README.md

 ![space icon (XXX IMAGE OF GAME)
-# Milestone Project 2 - Space Card Matching
+# Milestone Project 2 - Space Themed Memory Game
 # Table of Contents
 * [Introduction](XXXLINK TO SECTION IN THIS DOCUMENT, INCLUDING THE #LINK)